 Sailing route Split South I 14 days

-To spend 14 days cruising on a yacht in Croatia is a dream vacation.
-14 days sailing itinerary from Split to the South will take you to the most beautiful destinations on the Middle and South Dalmatia islands.
-Whether you want to visit the authentic small fisherman villages, swim in the secret coves, explore the cultural and historical heritage and UNESCO sights, enjoy the food prepared by the traditional recipes from locally grown, fresh ingredients, this sailing itinerary is what you should follow.
+To spend 14 days sailing on a yacht in Croatia is a dream vacation.
+The sailing itinerary from Split to the South will take you to the most beautiful destinations on the Middle and South Dalmatia islands.
+Whether you want to visit the authentic small fisherman villages, swim in the secret coves, explore the cultural and historical heritage and UNESCO sights, or enjoy the food prepared by traditional recipes from locally grown, fresh ingredients, this sailing itinerary is what you should follow.

 The city is famous for its beaches and the great fortified palace at its center.
 The Palace was built by the Roman emperor Diocletian.
 It is a perfect place to start Your sailing vacation.
 In the area 30 km around Split, you can charter a yacht and sail out from six nautical marinas.
 Basically, you can find and rent any vessel: sailboat, sail or power catamaran, small motorboat or luxury motor yacht, gulet, or luxury motorsailer.